marcocesarato/PHP-Markdown-Docs/README.md

 ## Description

-Generate a Markdown documentation of a given file containing classes in php extracting data from phpdoc
+This package can convert PHPDoc comments from classes into Markdown.

+It can parse a class file with a given file name and extracts the documentation of its functions and variables that it may contain in PHPDoc format.

+The package can convert the extracted documentation into a file in Markdown format.

 ## Methods